What is on the packing list?

 Overnight Camps-

-Check-in is from 1:30-2:00pm for all Overnight Camps.
 Due to pre-camp staff meetings, we are unable to accommodate early check-ins.
 However, if you have a conflict, please call us and we can discuss your options.

 What meals will be provided on the first day?
 (Overnight Camps)